ROCm/ROCm/docs/how-to/rocm-for-ai/inference/vllm-benchmark.rst

 With this Docker image, you can quickly validate the expected inference performance numbers for the MI300X accelerator.
 This topic also provides tips on optimizing performance with popular AI models.
-FOr more information, see the lists of :ref:`available models for MAD-integrated benchmarking <vllm-benchmark-mad-models>` and :ref:`standalone benchmarking <vllm-benchmark-standalone-options>`.
+For more information, see the lists of :ref:`available models for MAD-integrated benchmarking <vllm-benchmark-mad-models>` and :ref:`standalone benchmarking <vllm-benchmark-standalone-options>`.